 It's common for us to become “nose-blind” to the smells in our own home.
-This is no exception for Chico Rental Properties.
-With cooler weather, we are less inclined to open up our windows to let fresh air in and let the warm, expensive air out.
+Chico rental properties are no exception.
+With hot summer weather (or for that matter even in the cold months), we are less inclined to open up our windows to let fresh air in.
 So what is a renter to do?

 You first need to figure out what is stinking up the place.
 Odors can come from your carpet, sofa, washer, toilet, sink, and so much more!
 It's hard to know how to clean different items in your apartment and how frequently you should clean them.
 Here are a few general tips to get you on the right track.

 For furniture that is made out of fabric, there are two parts to cleaning.
 Start by vacuuming the furniture.
 Sound weird?
 Think about how many hours you spend on that couch, loveseat or chair.
 That’s a lot of lounge time that helps accumulate hair, food, sweat, and other odors from your clothes.